 - WAD3.
 As 2C plus neurological signs – muscle weakness, loss or alteration of feeling and loss of or decrease in reflexes.

 - WAD 4.
-Fracture or dislocation of the neck.
-(Requires immediate emergency medical attention.)
+Fracture or dislocation of the neck, which is outside the diagnosis of whiplash and requires immediate emergency medical attention.

 What Causes Pain In Whiplash?